Big Chicken logo

 Frequently Asked Questions

-How much does it cost to open a Big Chicken franchise?
+How long does it take to break even with a Big Chicken franchise?

 Does Big Chicken disclose franchise revenue data?